1 Samuel 16 — The king nobody invited to his own anointing

 had been mourning over for a while — and honestly, who could blame him?
 He'd Saul personally.
 He'd watched God's Spirit come on him.
 And then he'd watched it all unravel.
 But God interrupted the grief with a direct command:

-didn't jump up with excitement.
+Samuel didn't jump up with excitement.
 He pushed back:

 And God gave him a cover story:

-There's something very real about this moment. wasn't being faithless — he was being honest. was unstable and dangerous, and openly anointing a replacement king would have been a sentence.
+There's something very real about this moment.
+Samuel wasn't being faithless — he was being honest.
+Saul was unstable and dangerous, and openly anointing a replacement king would have been a sentence.
 God didn't dismiss the fear.
-He gave a way through it.
+He gave Samuel a way through it.
 Sometimes doesn't mean the danger isn't real.
 It means you go anyway because God said go.

 did what God said and traveled to .
 But when he arrived, the reaction wasn't exactly welcoming:

-Think about why an entire town would tremble at a arrival. wasn't just some traveling preacher.
+Think about why an entire town would tremble at a arrival.
+Samuel wasn't just some traveling preacher.
 He was the voice of God, the man who anointed kings and dismantled them.
 When he showed up unannounced, people immediately wondered: what did we do wrong?
-But put them at ease.
+But Samuel put them at ease.
 This visit wasn't about .
 At least, not the kind they expected.

-This is the moment everything shifts.
-Jesse's sons started coming forward, and immediately locked onto the first one:
+This is the moment everything shifts. sons started coming forward, and immediately locked onto the first one:

-You can see why.
-Eliab was the oldest.
+You can see why. was the oldest.
 Tall.
 Impressive.
-The kind of person you'd cast as a king in a movie. had made the same mistake the whole nation had made with — he looked at the outside and assumed God saw the same thing.
+The kind of person you'd cast as a king in a movie.
+Samuel had made the same mistake the whole nation had made with — he looked at the outside and assumed God saw the same thing.

 But God corrected him immediately: